sowmyanalam/Excel-data-analysis-Dashboard/README.md

+# *Business Analytics Dashboard Repository: Detailed Insights*

-# Global Store Operations Dashboard(Interactive Dashboard creation using MS Excel)
+# Title:- Global Operations

+# Tools Used- MS Excel

+# Data:

+This dataset Contain Global Operations 2016 to 2023 data information

-## Project Objective
+## Repository Overview
-Develop an interactive Global Operations Dashboard to monitor and analyze key performance metrics, operational efficiency, and business trends.
-Utilize Excel to visualize data, identify patterns, and support data-driven decision-making for improved global operations management.
+This repository hosts an interactive Business Analytics Dashboard designed to track and visualize key metrics across multiple dimensions of our global business.
+The data spans 76 countries, 7 regions, and covers 12 product categories.
+Below is a breakdown of the insights derived from the dashboard.

 ## Dataset Used
 - <a href ="https://github.com/sowmyanalam/Excel-data-analysis-Dashboard/blob/main/Sales_18th%20Mar%202025.xlsx">Dataset</a>
-## Questions(KPIs)
-- Total Countries.
-- Total Item Type.
+## *🌟 Key Metrics and Financial Performance*

-- Total revenue.
+Total Revenue: $137M

-- Total Cost.
+Total Cost: $93M

-- Total Profit.
+Total Profit: $44M

-- Country wise revenue profit total cost?
-- Region wise revenue profit total cost?
-- Quarterly which country high revenue profit?
-- Top 10 countries-Having high Priority?
-- No of units sold by sales channel.
+Profit Margin: 32%

+This reflects efficient cost management and profitability despite operational scale.

+## *📈 Trend Highlights*

+1. Yearly Analysis (2016–2023)
+Growth Trajectory:

+Steady increase in revenue, profit, and cost from 2016 to 2022.

+2022: A standout year with a significant spike in revenue and profit.

+2023: Slight decline in financial performance due to potential market challenges or increased costs.

+Key Insights:

+2022 could serve as a benchmark year to replicate strategies.

+Address market challenges in 2023 to regain upward momentum.

+2. Quarterly Breakdown
+Top Quarter: Q4 leads in revenue and profit, possibly driven by seasonal or year-end sales trends.

+Lowest Quarter: Q3 underperforms across revenue, cost, and profit.

+Actionable Insight: Focus efforts on boosting Q3 through targeted campaigns or optimized strategies.

+3. Monthly Trends
+Peak Months: February–April consistently show strong performance.

+Weaker Months: Performance tapers toward the latter half of the year, requiring intervention.

+ *Recommendations:*

+Introduce promotional activities during weaker months to maintain a steady flow of revenue.

+*🛒 Market and Category Insights*

+1. Top Markets (High-Priority Countries)
+Leading Markets:

+Myanmar, Honduras, and Lithuania rank highest in terms of revenue and profitability.

+Underperforming Countries:

+Rwanda and Monaco contribute less, signaling potential untapped opportunities.

+2. Category Insights
+Top Performers:

+Cosmetics and Office Supplies drive the highest revenue.

+Underperformers:

+Categories such as Beverages, Vegetables, and Personal Care lag behind.

+Recommendations:

+Consider innovation or targeted marketing for low-performing categories.

+3. Sales Channel Breakdown
+Offline Sales: 54% of total revenue.

+Online Sales: 46%, indicating significant growth potential in digital platforms.

+Actionable Insight: Strengthen online sales strategies to achieve a more balanced distribution between channels.

+## 🚀 *Actionable Strategies Based on Insights*

+Replicate Success in Q4:

+Utilize high-performing Q4 strategies to improve underperforming quarters, especially Q3.

+Expand Digital Presence:

+Invest in online marketing campaigns and e-commerce platforms to close the gap with offline sales.

+Boost Weak Categories:

+Focus on revamping lower-performing categories such as Beverages and Personal Care through product diversification or promotions.

+Focus on Emerging Markets:

+Strengthen operations in high-priority countries like Myanmar and Honduras while exploring opportunities in underperforming regions.

+Optimize Yearly Strategy:

+Launch seasonal campaigns to target weak months and maintain consistent revenue.

+💻Repository Contents
+Included Visualizations:

+Yearly Trends: Revenue, profit, and cost from 2016–2023.

+Quarterly Performance: Comparative data for Q1–Q4.

+Monthly Trends: Revenue flow across months.

+Market and Category Analysis: High-priority countries and top-performing categories.

+Sales Channel Comparison: Online vs. offline sales distribution.

+Tools and Features:
+Interactive Filters: Explore data by year, quarter, or category.

+Visual Insights: Line charts, bar graphs, and pie charts for easy interpretation.

+ ## *🎯 Contribution Guidelines*

+Contributions are welcome to improve visualizations or add advanced analytics features.

+If you have ideas for optimizing underperforming metrics, feel free to open an issue or submit a pull request!

 -Dashboard Interaction <a href="https://github.com/sowmyanalam/Excel-data-analysis-Dashboard/blob/main/global%20operations%20updated.jpg">View Dashboard<\a>
-# Process

-- Process involved Data cleaning.
-- Derived new columns out of the data given -Revenue,Total cost,Total Profit.
-- Created pivot tables according to the analysis
-- Created a dashboard of all the visuals in one place and applied the slicer visual to the Dashboard.

 # Dashboard

 ![global operations updated](https://github.com/user-attachments/assets/646bc533-761f-4293-b7a6-febb90bb6ce5)

- # Insights:

- * 🌍𝐆𝐋𝐎𝐁𝐀𝐋 𝐎𝐏𝐄𝐑𝐀𝐓𝐈𝐎𝐍𝐒 𝐎𝐕𝐄𝐑𝐕𝐈𝐄𝐖*

- Operating in 76 countries across 7 regions, showcasing extensive global presence.
- Portfolio includes 12 product categories, ensuring diversification.

-💲𝐅𝐈𝐍𝐀𝐍𝐂𝐈𝐀𝐋 𝐇𝐈𝐆𝐇𝐋𝐈𝐆𝐇𝐓𝐒*
- Revenue: $137M
- Cost: $93M
- Profit: $44M
- Profit margin is approximately 32%, indicating efficient cost management.

- 📉𝐓𝐑𝐄𝐍𝐃 𝐀𝐍𝐀𝐋𝐘𝐒𝐈𝐒*

- 1. Yearly Performance (2016–2023):

- Consistent growth in revenue and profit from 2016 to 2022, peaking in 2022.

- Slight decline in 2023, likely due to external factors like market conditions or increased costs.

- 2. Quarterly Performance:

- Q4 leads in revenue and profit, driven by seasonal sales or end-of-year demand.

- Q3 shows the lowest contribution, suggesting potential for improvement.

- 3. Monthly Revenue Trends:

- Highest sales observed between February and April, tapering off later in the year.

- Strategic focus could enhance revenue during slower months.
- *
- 📊 𝐌𝐀𝐑𝐊𝐄𝐓 & 𝐂𝐀𝐓𝐄𝐆𝐎𝐑𝐘 𝐈𝐍𝐒𝐈𝐆𝐇𝐓𝐒*

- 1. Top Countries (High Priority):

- Myanmar, Honduras, and Lithuania dominate in revenue and profitability.

- These markets provide high ROI and should remain a strategic focus.

- 2. Top Categories:

- Cosmetics and Office Supplies are the largest contributors to revenue.

- Categories like Beverages, Vegetables, and Personal Care have lower contributions and may need marketing or product innovations to boost performance.

- 3. Sales Channels:

- Offline sales contribute 54%, while online accounts for 46%.

- A balanced approach, with a slight push for online channels, could optimize overall performance.

- 📌𝐀𝐂𝐓𝐈𝐎𝐍𝐀𝐁𝐋𝐄 𝐈𝐍𝐒𝐈𝐆𝐇𝐓𝐒:*

- 1. Leverage the strong performance in Q4 to replicate strategies across weaker quarters.
- 2. Invest in expanding online sales channels to close the gap with offline performance.
- 3. Focus on underperforming categories and countries to unlock growth opportunities.
- 4. Strengthen marketing efforts in high-priority markets like Myanmar and Honduras.